ershitianxia/ershitianxia.github.io/index.md

-## Welcome to CUHKSZ Fiannce Brownbag Reading Group
+# Welcome to CUHKSZ Fiannce Brownbag Reading Group
+This webpage is used to record 2022-2023 CUHKSZ SME Finance Brownbag Reading Group schedule.
+Check the following to find the topic you are interested in and corresponding paper, presentation time and location.
+## Presentation Schedule

-### Markdown
+### Topic 1:

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Paper Name    Presenter   Location    [Slides](url)

 ```markdown
 Syntax highlighted code block